 The fortunes of the two sides have fallen dramatically since the showpiece final more than five years ago, with the Catalans particularly struggling this season, leading them to relieve manager Mauricio Pochettino of his duties just two weeks ago.

-Sevilla meanwhile have been infuriatingly inconsistent and in their 2-1 home defeat to Valldolid on Monday they were at times extremely poor.
-Neither side inspire much confidence with the Andalusians the marginal favourites at 42/25 (2.68) while the hosts are offered at 44/25 (2.76).
+Sevilla meanwhile have been infuriatingly inconsistent and in their 2-1 home defeat by Valldolid on Monday they were at times extremely poor.
+Neither side inspire much confidence then with Sevilla the marginal favourites at 42/25 (2.68) while Espanyol are offered at 44/25 (2.76).